nilkrdg/coin-change/README.md

 ## Further Work

+* Yhe number of coin types and amounts must be validated by CLI Module.
 * There is need to add tests for CLI module.
 * More cases should be covered by Coin and Parser Module tests.